Risk factors for suicide

 • Cultural and religious beliefs that discourage suicide and instead support instincts for self-preservation

-If you are someone you know is thinking about suicide, call the national suicide prevention hotline at 988 or 1-800-273-TALK (8255).
+If you or someone you know is thinking about suicide, call the national suicide prevention hotline at 988 or 1-800-273-TALK (8255).
 If you are in an immediate medical crisis, please call 911.

 Source: Centers for Disease Control and Prevention